 Karen Schroeder Kassel, MS, RD, MEd

-Nine months may seem like a long time, but there are a lot of things to prepare for the big day and for life with your new little one.
+9 months may seem like a long time, but there are a lot of things to do to prepare for the big day and for life with your new little one.
 Use this time to talk with your doctor, plan for

 childbirth, spruce up your nursery, and plan for life with your baby.